diskoverdata/diskover-docs/source_files/install_indexers.md

 ### Windows Indexers/Workers

-🚧 We're hard at work preparing these instructions.
-Thanks for your patience!
+🛟 &nbsp;We're hard at work preparing these instructions.
+Meanwhile, [click here to open a support ticket](https://support.diskoverdata.com/), and we'll gladly assist you with this step of your deployment.

 ### Mac Indexers/Workers

-🚧 We're hard at work preparing these instructions.
-Thanks for your patience!
+🛟 &nbsp;We're hard at work preparing these instructions.
+Meanwhile, [click here to open a support ticket](https://support.diskoverdata.com/), and we'll gladly assist you with this step of your deployment.